liudmyla-mysenko/european_energy_consumption/README.md

 You will see a message like:

 Code
-Dash is running on http://127.0.0.1:8050/
 The dashboard will appear directly inside the Jupyter Notebook output
-(This is normal — Jupyter automatically embeds Dash apps.)

 You can interact with: